 Bloor Homes - Baltic Wharf, TQ9

-Our prestigious development of 1 and 2 bedroom apartments and 2,3 and 4 bedroom homes is the perfect opportunity for you to discover living in this charming market town.
+Our prestigious development is the perfect opportunity for you to discover living in this charming market town.
 Baltic Wharf is where history and tradition meet to provide the ultimate in contemporary 21st century living, and has been meticulously designed to complement the area’s existing history and architecture.

 Making Baltic Wharf your new home is an excellent choice.
 Totnes offers a wide variety of history, attractions and activities to discover and immerse yourself in; ‘Good Food Sunday’ in the Civic Square is something not to be missed!
 There are plenty of options for dining out too, with a tantalising choice of restaurants, bars and cafes all on your doorstep, or why not get involved with one of the Town’s estimated 200 clubs and societies?
 Located within easy reach of both the South Devon Coast and Dartmoor National Park you will find nature in abundance.